If you are one of the midfoot to forefoot striker runners, you may need to try wearing one of our recommended best 4mm drop running shoes.

 What are the Benefits of 4mm Drop Running Shoes?

-It’s essential to be aware that the benefits of 4mm drop running shoes are only available to people who have the right running form to start with.
+It’s essential to be aware that the benefits of 4mm drop running shoes are only available to people with the right running form.

 The most commonly advocated benefit is that 4mm drop running shoes promote less reliance on the shoe itself and more dependency on strong muscles of the legs and feet, which will help improve feet stride, body posture, and overall performance.